-The Mountain Association for Community Economic Development (MACED) works to create economic opportunity, strengthen democracy, and support the sustainable use of natural resources in Kentucky and Central Appalachia.
-The Just Transition Fund support will help MACED continue its work to strengthen entrepreneurial ecosystems, organize the grassroots in frontline transition communities, and expand the clean energy sector in coalfield communities.
+Mountain Association (previously known as MACED) works to create economic opportunity and support the sustainable use of natural resources in Kentucky and Central Appalachia.
+With Just Transition Fund support, Mountain Association will continue its work to strengthen entrepreneurial ecosystems, organize the grassroots in frontline transition communities, and expand the clean energy sector in coalfield communities.

 Natural Capital Investment Fund

 Natural Capital Investment Fund (NCIF) advances sustainable development in economically distressed areas by providing affordable, flexible capital and advisory services to small and emerging businesses.
 NCIF advances economic diversification and the transition to a new economy in Central Appalachia by expanding access to capital as well as capacity and field building that promotes entrepreneurship.
-With Just Transition Fund support, NCIF will expand deployment of its financial products and services, and its leadership role as a regional facilitator of the organization, and implementation of transition strategies.
+With Just Transition Fund support, NCIF will provide a combination of capital and targeted technical assistance to facilitate the growth of locally-owned businesses, mitigate risk for their bank partners, and help the businesses maximize the impact of the capital.